johnwylie27/wind-turbine-regression/README.md

-A machine learning project for MANE 6962 at RPI to use ML methods to predict wind turbine loads based on a number of features from real data.
+A project for MANE 6962 at RPI to use ML methods to predict wind turbine loads based on a number of features from real data.